-As attorney-at-law (Dutch: advocaat) Ernst is admitted to the Bar in The Hague and owner of his own (part time) law firm.
-In the past he was also admitted to the Bar of the Common Court of Justice of the Netherlands Antilles and Aruba, while practicing law on St. Maarten.
-Ernst acted as expert witness in the courts of Florida (U.S.A.).
+As attorney-at-law (Dutch: advocaat) Ernst is admitted to the Bar in The Hague and owner of his own (part-time) law firm.
+In the past, he was also admitted to the Bar of the Common Court of Justice of the Netherlands Antilles and Aruba, while practicing law on St. Maarten.
+Ernst acted as an expert witness in the courts of Florida (U.S.A.).

 Ernst van Bemmelen van Gent is active in civil society and board member and volunteer in various organizations through which he furthers his interests in research, publishing, academic “Bildung”, culture and politics.

 Ernst van Bemmelen van Gent can be reached via email@example.com